mwunderl/sample-developer-tutorials/instra/README.md

 ## Pull requests

 The tool generates a lot of artifacts including intermediate script revisions that generate errors.
 Submit a pull request with only the final revision of the script and tutorial.
-Rename these after the use case follow this convention. torial.
-Rename these after the use case follow this convention.
+Rename these after the use case.
+Follow this convention.

 ```
 ├── 001-lightsail-gs